Meta-analysis of Bayesian analyses: Meta-analysis of Bayesian analyses

 \subsection{Bayesian meta-analysis as a special case}

-It is straightforward to show that Bayesian random-effects and fixed-effects meta-analyses can be recovered as special cases of the proposed framework.
-In its traditional formulation \cite[e.g.][]{Normand:1999}, random-effects meta-analysis (REMA) assumes that for each of $J$ studies, a summary statistic, $D_j$, $j=1,\ldots,J$, has been observed, drawn from a distribution with study-specific mean $\E(D_j)=\theta_j$ and variance $\var(D_j)=\sigma_j^2$:
+It is straightforward to show that standard Bayesian random-effects and fixed-effects meta-analyses can be recovered as special cases of MBA.
+In its traditional formulation \cite[e.g.][]{Normand:1999}, \emph{random-effects} meta-analysis (REMA) assumes that for each of $J$ studies, a summary statistic, $D_j$, $j=1,\ldots,J$, has been observed, drawn from a distribution with study-specific mean $\E(D_j)=\theta_j$ and variance $\var(D_j)=\sigma_j^2$:

 where the approximation of the distribution of $D_j$ by a normal distribution is justified by the asymptotic normality of maximum likelihood estimates.
-The variances $\sigma_j^2$ are directly estimated from the data, while the means $\theta_j$, are assumed to be drawn from some common distribution, typically
+The variances $\sigma_j^2$ are directly estimated from the data, while the means $\theta_j$ are assumed to be drawn from some common distribution, typically